 FlowStore is extremely well poised to support and advise manufacturing and industry in its quest for continual improvement, and implementation of Lean Manufacturing, Kaizen and related philosophies.
 Our team have more than 30 years’ experience in implementing Lean in the workplace, and for more than 30 years we have applied our products to improve efficiency in order picking, assembly systems and manufacturing cells.

 Taking its inspiration from simple Japanese toy automata, as seen for example in clockwork robots, this term has more frequently been seen in production equipment design ideas in recent years and is applied to simple mechanism solutions.

-You can use several FlowStore components to achieve a small-scale industrial automation.
+A number of specially designed FlowTube components in both the Steel & Aluminium ranges have particular application in Karakuri developments – sliding and rotating joints, pulleys, hinges, latches etc to help achieve low-cost automation.
 Karakuri and Kaizen are closely linked, with Kaizen being the philosophy of striving to change for the better.

 5S is a methodology used in the workplace organisation using five Japanese terms, which either in Japanese or English all begin with the letter “S”.
 In Lean Manufacturing, these words are considered to be foundational.
 The words are: Sorting, Straighten, Spick and Span (or Shine), Systemise and Standardising.

 There are seven forms of waste that are believed to hinder an organisation from moving forward and which thus need to be addressed strategically.